 On the other hand, spiders are technically not an insect, so we could have been excused.
 But when in Cambodia, this is something you have to try.
 Picking up the giant spider from the dinner plate was scary at first, but when we had munched into the first leg – we were sold!
 They have a wonderful taste of sesame chicken with an explosion of umami flavour.
 So we definitely recommend stopping by Romdeng, if you are ever in Phnom Penh.

-The next day we had the pleasure of visiting a very inspiring young man named Phearum.
-Phearum is a cricket farmer and the most amazing thing is, that Phearum is a self-taught cricket farmer.
-He learned by watching YouTube videos of cricket farming and has now, 9 year later, perfected the practice.
-There are several farmers like Phearum and in just 5 weeks, each farmer can produce up to 700 kg crickets at once.
-The potential for increasing the local production of crickets for the local market and the foreign market is definitely there.
+The next day we visited a very inspiring young man named Phearum together with the NGO DanChurchAid, who work in the area.
+Phearum is a cricket farmer -amazingly a a self-taught cricket farmer.
+He learned by watching YouTube videos of cricket farming and has now, 9 years later, perfected the practice.
+There are several farmers like Phearum and in just 5 weeks, each farmer can produce up to 700 kg of crickets.
+The potential for increasing the local production of crickets for the local and foreign markets is definitely here.

 Cambodia has the perfect climate for cricket farming: incredibly hot and humid.
 This means they have great conditions for growth, but also that they taste amazing!
 The crunchy crickets are usually fried with lemongrass, garlic and chili and are the perfect nutty, savoury snack.
 Crickets are found on every corner and market and loved by the local Cambodians.